lmore377/openwrt-rt4230w/README.md

     Set a static ip on the ethernet interface of your computer

-    Download the factory image, rename it to factory.bin, and host it with the tftp server
+    Download the initramfs image, rename it to initramfs.bin, and host it with the tftp server

     Connect the wan port of the router to your computer